 Confirm that your solar installer is properly licensed.
 This helps ensure that the work is done properly using the most up-to-date installation methods.
 In Iowa, anyone making at least $2,000 annually from non-DIY solar or electrical work is a contractor and must pursue licensure from the Division of Labor.
 To install solar PV systems, a company will need an electrical contractor or journeyman license.

 Check review sites like the Better Business Bureau (BBB), TrustPilot, and Google Reviews to see feedback from past customers about local solar companies.
-Detailed reviews can help you evaluate a company's reliability and customer service.
+Detailed reviews can help you evaluate a company's dependability and level of service.
 Use caution with providers that have no reviews or mostly negative ones.

-Contact three to five solar companies to get free, detailed quotes.
+Contact 3–5 solar companies for free, detailed quotes.
 Quotes should clearly explain all costs and specify the exact solar components included.
-By comparing multiple quotes, you can identify the option that best fits your budget.
+Comparing multiple quotes helps identify the best value based on your budget.

 In Indianola, solar panels cost an average of $4,010 per kilowatt, with an average system size of 9.5 kilowatts.
 The typical Indianola homeowner spends $26,724 on their solar array after federal tax refunds.
-An estimate from a local provider will factor in additional information based on your desired system's required preliminary work, size, panel type, and capacity.
+An estimate from a local provider will take into account additional information based on your desired system's panel type, required preliminary work, size, and capacity.
 In some cases, homeowners may prefer to lease solar panels to reduce upfront costs.

 Incentive Type: Property Tax Incentive